Skip to content

 Austin, Texas

 Austin continues to adjust after one of the most dramatic housing booms in the country.
 Prices surged during the tech expansion, but layoffs, hiring slowdowns, and a partial return to office work have cooled demand.
-Median prices have already retreated, and further declines remain possible.
+Median prices have already retreated from their pandemic-era highs, and further declines remain possible.

 Despite recent corrections, affordability remains a challenge.
 Investors and developers are pulling back, and buyers are becoming increasingly selective.
 The market’s cooling reflects a broader rebalancing rather than a short-term dip, suggesting continued volatility through 2026.